 - People who enjoy interacting with others and engaging in meaningful conversation

-The Publicity Intern specializes in creating a cohesive and consistent PR platform to allow Anti-Violence Initiatives to achieve its work in prevention and advocacy.
+The Publicity Intern specializes in creating cohesive and consistent social media platforms to allow Anti-Violence Initiatives to achieve its work in prevention and advocacy.
 This intern is responsible for creating, designing, and posting all social media for the office in order to spread news and information about important topics and upcoming events.
-We are looking for a media savvy intern to join us for fall 2019 – spring 2020!
 While all are welcome to apply, this position is tailored towards Communication Studies/Graphic Design majors.

 Roles and responsibilities include: